Skip to content

 Simple Acts of Compassion Create Connection

-Compassion is created from three components – awareness of suffering, action to relieve suffering, and recognizing a shared human experience.
-I see a young person sitting on the sideline watching while others play a game.
-I go over the talk to the young person, strike up a conversation and find out she doesn’t know the game’s rules.
-Then I take the time to explain the rules and then ask her to play.
-That is an act of compassion.
+I was working at a day camp one summer, and I saw a young person I knew sitting on the sideline, watching others play a game.
+I went over the talk to her and struck up a conversation.
+As I listened with curiosity and asked a few questions, I discovered she didn’t know the game’s rules.
+So I took the time to explain the rules and asked her to play.
+Simply listening and inviting her to play is an act of compassion.

 • Ask a child what they are interested in doing.
 What are her passions?
 What sparks his interests?
-Then listen.

 • Invite kids on the sidelines to participate in a game.